 Let’s see what happens if the Hourly Rate is changed to Rs.10/- and we will get the below result.

 Now we can see the difference in each employee that Gross Pay has been getting decreased because of Changes in Hourly Rate and at the same time we got Total Gross Pay as Rs.1300/- and Hourly Rate as Rs.10/.

 Things to Remember

-- Make sure that AM and PM are mentioned in the timings because in case if the OUT TIME is Greater than IN TIME excel will not able to calculate the no of hours worked.
+- Ensure that AM and PM are mentioned in the timings because if the OUT TIME is Greater than IN TIME, excel will not be able to calculate the number of hours worked.

 This has been a guide to Timesheet in Excel.
-Here we discuss how to create a Timesheet Template in Excel along with practical examples and downloadable excel template.
-You may also look at these following articles to learn more –
+Here we discuss how to create a Timesheet Template in Excel along with practical examples and a downloadable excel template.
+You may also look at the following articles to learn more –